codelawcorp/devmode/README.md

 #### Less errros
-Compared to `docker-compose`, developing right inside Kubernetes provides a **lesser scope of potential errors**.
-Locally there are to many things you have to do achieve parity (simulate Pod).
-Here is the list of pitfalls added when you develop locally:
+Compared to docker-compose, developing directly within Kubernetes provides a narrower scope of potential errors.
+Achieving parity when developing locally requires simulating a Pod environment, which introduces additional complexity.
+Below is a comprehensive list of pitfalls that arise during local development:

-    - docker-compose:
+- docker-compose
-        - yaml syntax errors
+    - YAML syntax errors
     - Docker VM configuration discrepancies
-        -
+    - Lack of parity with Kubernetes networking and service discovery
-    - AWS IAM access:
+- AWS IAM Access
-        - The mechanism of passing credentials is different and causes errors time-to-time.
+    - The mechanism for passing credentials differs, occasionally causing errors.
-        - Develer's IAM role might be more powerful than pods's IAM role causing autorization errors later.
+    - The developer's IAM role is often more powerful than the Pod's IAM role, leading to authorization errors during production.
-    - Kubernetes controlplane:
+- Kubernetes Control Plane
-        - If applicaiton communicates to controlplane it uses your local kubeconfig with your own permissions, which often has a broader set of permissions than the real serviceaccount.
+    - If the application interacts with the Kubernetes control plane, it relies on your local kubeconfig with your own permissions, which usually include a broader set of privileges than the service account used in a real Pod.
-        - Kubernetes mounts serviceaccont token into well-known pat, which requires a workaround in local devlopment: Code includes `if` statements which runs exclusively in `local`.
+    - Kubernetes automatically mounts a service account token into a well-known path within Pods.
+To replicate this locally, developers often add conditional logic (if statements) in the code exclusively for local development.
-    - AWS Network and DNS:
+- AWS Network and DNS
-        - Not all AWS VPC private DNS names are resolved locally.
+    - AWS VPC private DNS names are not fully resolvable from a local environment.
-        - Even with VPN not all network resources are reachable due to SG.
+    - Even with a VPN, some network resources may remain unreachable due to security group configurations.
-    - Kubernetes Network and DNS:
+- Kubernetes Network and DNS
-        - You can not query Kubernetes Service by DNS name.
-You use docker-compose service name instead which makes developer to write risky `if` statements in code.
+    - Kubernetes Services cannot be queried by their DNS names locally.
+Developers rely on docker-compose service names instead, often necessitating risky conditional logic in the code.
-        - Pods', services' private IPs can be accessed locally if needed.
+    - Pods and Services’ private IPs may not be accessible from the local environment, leading to potential discrepancies.
-    - Reading secrets and variables:
+- Reading Secrets and Variables
-        - You have to stay vigilant that docker-compose env vars and secret match those in Helm.
+    - Care must be taken to ensure that docker-compose environment variables and secrets match those defined in Helm charts.
-        - If passing secrets and variables via file (recommended way), mount paths must match locally and inside pod.
+    - When passing secrets and variables via file (the recommended approach), mount paths must match between the local environment and the Pod.

 #### Faster iterations
 `prod` <- `stg` <- `dev` <- ~~`local`~~